RBSavvy/markdown-guide/docs/basics.rst

 Markdown Basics
 ================

+The philosophy of markdown is to be easy-to-use and produces easy-to-read text.
+Markdown's syntax uses punctuation characters to indicate when some text needs special formatting - like emphasis or quoting, links to other resources or email addresses, images and more.
+It's about making your text look pretty very easily.

+Markdown is a lightweight markup language, originally created by John Gruber and Aaron Swartz allowing people "to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)".

-This should cover 99% of your Markdown needs.
+This guide should cover 99% of your Markdown needs.

 Blockquotes
 ============